LukeHeuser/notes/Java/java_basics.md

 ### Abbreviating Operators

-The Post-Fix increment operator is a stand along statement & does not require an assignment.
+The `Post-Fix Increment Operator` is a stand along statement & does not require an assignment.
 The `Compound Assignment Operator` is a stand alone statement that includes the assignment.
 This allows for a further tweaking to change how much the increment or decrement is.

 Post-Fix Increment operator:
 *`result ++;`*